Cognirobo/robotron/projectplan/next_hack_day/readme.md

   * Pictures
 * code
   * add arduino and Pi code to repository
+  * build up a the motorcontroller and Pi controll test it
   * Think about some classes and the environment
   * TDD, BDD, CI, UT, Mocksupport etc.
   * This acronyms are worth the time!!
 I will tell you what I mean, and will not be mean